-After years of falls, road deaths are rising.
-In fact, they’re rising fast enough for the Department for Transport to pre-releasing figures and ministers to start getting their defence in early.
+After years of falls, road deaths have stopped falling.
+In fact, in previous years they’ve rising fast enough for the Department for Transport to pre-releasing figures and ministers to start getting their defence in early.

 UK transport minister Robert Goodwill warned a parliamentary road safety conference last week to prepare for “bad news” ahead of Thursday’s announcement, telling attendees to expect a “rise” in road fatalities.

 What’s happened?
 We have cars and motorcycles with the most advanced passive safety ever.
 We’ve seen those passive safety features, like ABS and traction control, give us safer and safer roads.
+We’ve got cars designed to reduce the harm they do to pedestrians when they crash.
 When drivers do get it wrong, we’ve got active safety that deploys airbags, pre-tensions seatbelts and stops cars being death traps.

 Yet now we’re seeing fatalities and serious injuries rising.

 The honest truth is that no-one really knows.
 And that’s because road safety has become a single issue game and the politicians and road safety groups are sat around with their fingers in their ears singing “la la la can’t hear you”.